By Matthew B. Cox

-“YOU GOT TWENTY YEARS FOR A MURDER that — it certainly appears — Arya ordered” and an additional twenty years for conspiring to commit a murder that Rausini hadn’t conspired to commit.
+“YOU GOT SEVENTEEN YEARS FOR A MURDER that — it certainly appears — Arya ordered” and an additional seventeen years for conspiring to commit a murder that Rausini hadn’t agreed to participate in.

 He shrugged.
 “Look, I don’t know what happened.
 I know I didn’t order it.”

 Rausini tells me, between the Estes and Ellenberger homicides, what he’s most upset over is that, to this day, the Ellenberger family believes that he was responsible for killing their loved one.
 Estes is more complicated.
 Rausini admits that he knew that a contingency plan was in place to kill Estes if he arrived without the bribe money.
 However, Estes had led Rausini to believe that that he was bringing the money.
 Even if he were “vicariously liable,” the government nevertheless shifted the blame to Rausini in order to conceal the FBI after numerous witnesses had laid the blame for the Estes murder at the feet of the FBI..